-22MBAP201 PRODUCTION AND OPERATIONS MANAGEMENT 4H -3C
+23MBAP201 PRODUCTION AND OPERATIONS MANAGEMENT Semester - II 4H - 3C

-Marks:Internal:40 External:60

-Total:100
+Instruction Hours/week L:4 T:0P:0 Marks: Internal :40 External:60 Total:100 End Semester Exam: 3 Hours

-• To understand the Operations management and operation strategy concepts and its application in business.

-- To recognize the importance factory location, plant location, Plant layout and facility layout. - To formulate the production planning and control systems and ensure efficient scheduling for production. - To understand and apply the forecasting techniques in estimating the requirement of resources. - To understand the quality management practice and TQM tools and its application in improving the organizational performance. - To understand the concept of Materials Management functions material planning and budgeting and Material Requirement planning
+- 1. To understand the Operations management and operation strategy concepts and its application in business. - 2.
+To recognize the importance factory location, plant location, Plant layout and facility layout. - 3.
+To formulate the production planning and control systems and ensure efficient scheduling for production. - 4.
+To understand and apply the forecasting techniques in estimating the requirement of resources. - 5.
+To understand the quality management practice and TQM tools and its application in improving the organizational performance. - 6.
+To understand the concept of Materials Management functions material planning and budgeting and Material Requirement planning

-- 1. Understand the core features of the operations and production management function at the operational and strategic levels. - 2.
-Evaluate and decide the best plant and factory location and layout. - 3.
-Forecast the requirement and make accurate production planning, inventory planning and schedule the production. - 4.
-Obtain the knowledge of applying a quality management TQM tools to improve organizational effectiveness. - 5.
-Effectively communicate ideas, explain procedures in oral and written forms to different audiences. - 6.
-Creating and delivering products & services to customers and improving process & supply chain performance

-UNIT I Operations Management and Operations Strategy

-Nature, Importance, historical development, transformation processes, differences between services and goods, Operations Strategy, Competitive Capabilities and Core Competencies, Operations Strategy as a Competitive Weapon, Linkage Between Corporate, Business, and Operations Strategy, Developing Operations Strategy, Elements or Components of Operations Strategy, Competitive Priorities, Manufacturing Strategies, Service Strategies, Global Strategies
+COs Course Outcomes Blooms Level CO1 Relate the core features of the operations and production management function at the operational and strategic Apply levels.
+CO2 Illustrate and decide the best plant and factory location and Analyse layout.
+Anaryse CO3 Discover the requirement and make accurate production Apply planning, inventory planning and schedule the production Apply CO4 Summarize the knowledge of applying a quality management TQM tools to improve organizational Apply effectiveness.
+CO5 Effectively communicate ideas, explain procedures in oral Apply and written forms to different audiences Apply CO6 Creating and delivering products & services to customers Create and improving process & supply chain performance Create between services and goods, Operations Strategy, Competitive Capabilities and Core Competencies, Operations Strategy as a Competitive Weapon, Linkage Between Corporate, Business, and Operations Strategy, Developing Operations Strategy, Elements or Components of Operations Strategy, Competitive Priorities, Manufacturing Strategies, Service Strategies, Global Strategies and Role of Operations Strategy.